Updated: 13-10-2025 at 3:30 PM

 1k

-Due to the changing geopolitical situation and increased prices of raw materials, the prices of fertilizers have multiplied globally in recent years.
+Due to the changing geopolitical situation and increased prices of raw materials, the prices of fertilisers have increased globally in recent years.

 Urea, a nitrogenous fertiliser, is an indispensable part of the growth of various crops, such as food grains (rice, wheat) and cash crops (sugarcane).
 The current data suggests that India has a urea demand of about 360 lakh metric tonnes every year.